Skip to content

 Bot accounts

-By default, any Matrix user that is not a MindRoom agent counts as a "human" for the rules above.
+By default, any Matrix user that is not a MindRoom agent or team counts as a "human" for the rules above.
 This includes bridge bots (Telegram, Slack, etc.) and other non-MindRoom bots.
 If a bridge bot relays a message into a thread, it looks like a second human to MindRoom and triggers the mention requirement.

 To prevent this, list those accounts in bot_accounts: